 Meaning

-“And New York is the most beautiful city in the world?
+The message behind “And New York is the most beautiful city in the world?
 It is not far from it.
 No urban night is like the night there… Squares after squares of flame, set up and cut into the aether.
-Here is our poetry, for we have pulled down the stars to our will.” presents a viewpoint centered on life.
-It implies that life rarely follows a perfect plan and encourages us to remember that adaptability helps us grow.
+Here is our poetry, for we have pulled down the stars to our will.” revolves around life.
+It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.

 Theme